 Editor: change the text as below, page 283, line 19, [2]

 Figure 130 shows the transmitter blocks used to generate the EDMG portion of an MU PPDU.
 The EDMG-STF and EDMG-CEF fields are generated using the Preamble builder block.
 The TRN field is generated using TRN builder block.
 The EDMG-Header-B and Data field of the PPDU are generated using scrambler, LDPC encoder, constellation mapper, interleaver, and GI insertion blocks.
 The PPDU encoding uses seed value defined in EDMG-Header-B and has independent flow per user.
-However, transmitter keeps the common space-time streams numeration over all users.
+The EDMG-Header-B encoding is defined in 30.5.6.
+The space-time streams mapping is defined in 30.5.9.4.4.
+The total number of space-time streams per user is less or equal to 2.
 If STBC encoder is applied, then a single spatial stream is mapped to two space-time streams as defined in 30.5.9.5.3.
 The NSTS space-time streams are further mapped to NTX transmit chains, where NSTS ≤ NTX.

 CID 1931